 General reporting absence

-It is vital that you inform the college before 8.00 am in the morning if your child is too ill to attend college or they are attending a medical appointment.
+It is vital that you inform the college before 8.00 am in the morning if your child is too ill to attend college (for every day of absence) or they are attending a medical appointment.
 If we have not received notification from you we have to assume your child has left home and not arrived at College and act accordingly.

 Regular student absence leads to much lower academic achievement and an increase in the social issues they experience in college and so in the interests of your child we ask that you ensure they attend every day unless they really are too ill to be here.
 Where possible please book routine medical appointments during the school holidays and after school, again to minimise the disruption to your child's learning.
 Please be aware that if your child is absent from school for more than one consecutive day due to illness you must provide us with medical evidence.
 This can take the form of a doctors appointment card or prescription.
 If no evidence is provided we will code your child's absence as unauthorised.
 If your child's attendance falls below 95% we will also unauthorise further one day absences unless medical evidence is provided.